Helping Queensland's riverine environments recover

 As part of the now-complete Stage 1 of the Riverine Recovery Program, eligible groups carried out reconnaissance work to better understand the damage caused to their local waterways by the severe weather events of last summer, including erosion and displaced vegetation, and the works needed to rectify the damage.

-Applications open today (10 January 2023), with successful grant applicants aiming to begin their on-ground works from April 2023, to be completed by June 2024.
+Successful grant applicants will begin their on-ground works from April 2023, with projects to be completed by June 2024.